|Bid||0.00 x 0|

 |Expense Ratio (net)||0.35%|

-The “Job Openings and Labor Turnover Survey” (or JOLTS) data for November was reported on January 9 and contains information about job openings and total separations.
-Total separations include quits, layoffs and discharges, and other separations.
-As per the latest JOLTS report, about 3.2 million American workers quit their jobs voluntarily in November.
+The “Job Openings and Labor Turnover Survey” (or JOLTS) data for December was reported on February 6 and contains information about job openings and total separations.
+The total number of separations include layoffs, retirements, and voluntary quits.
+As per the latest JOLTS report, total separations for December were 5.2 million, which is 3.6% of the total workforce.

 Can Cleveland-Cliffs Reverse Its Underperformance in 2018?
 Iron ore prices showed a lot of volatility in 2017, which is continuing well into 2018.
 The Chinese iron ore futures market is also reflecting strength evident in spot prices.

 Steel stocks haven’t been spared in the recent sell-off.
 Most steel stocks have pared their 2018 gains.
 Looking at individual names, U.S. Steel Corporation (X) and Nucor (NUE) are trading almost flat based on the closing prices on February 6.

 For commodity producers like Alumina Limited (AWC) and South32 (S32), the macro outlook is equally if not more important than the company’s relative position in the industry.
 Along with trade action, any actionable thrust on infrastructure investments could boost US aluminum demand and potentially benefit US aluminum producers.